Self-test medical device

 This device has been designed to be used directly by the patients themselves.

 HEALTHSENS NEPHROPOC® uses low-cost, simple and portable equipment, combined with a novel and efficient test strip.
 Its analytical characteristics are reflected in the excellent results obtained when measuring whole blood, showing an excellent accuracy when comparing with other methods commonly used in clinical practice.

-The reliability of our method has been verified and validated by comparing it to the isotopic dilution mass spectrometry (IDMS) reference method and to the two methods most commonly used in clinical settings (Crep2® Cobas and Cobas® 8000 c 7012, based on Jaffe’s reaction).
+The accuracy of our method has been validated by comparing it with the reference method, based on isotopic dilution mass spectrometry (IDMS), and the most common methodology in clinical practice for the quantification of creatinine (Cobas® 8000 c 7012, based on Jaffé reaction).

-With this study we have demonstrated that the results of the HEALTHSENS NEPHROPOC® method correlate well with the reference methods used in clinical laboratories around the globe, making it the cheapest and most reliable POCT technology on the market for early diagnosis and follow-up of renal disease.
+Throughout this study, we have been able to demonstrate that HEALTHSENS NEPHROPOC® device shows an excellent correlation with the reference methods commonly used in clinical laboratories around the world, making it the cheapest and most reliable self-test technology for the diagnosis and monitoring of kidney disease.

 El 10% of the world’s population is affected by Chronic Kidney Disease.

 986.246 deaths directly related to Chronic Kidney Disease in 2013.